 If you insert new rows above, or new columns to the left of such a cell, its row/column references change, which also changes these automatic field names for the database.
 The new version of the wrap template will save the same fields under new names and become unable to read frozen wraps that use the previous field names.
 You may be thinking you could go back to the wrap template and assign names to these cells, it still doesn’t solve the problem for the wraps that have already been frozen.

 If this situation is identified during import, an error message is displayed, warning you that you risk losing data for existing wraps by importing the new wrap template.
-If you enable the Ignore warning for linked cell, linked cell aggregate and reference cell keys being changed when frozen instances exist when you import an updated wrap template, you will override this message and continue with the import.

 The problem only appears when you insert rows above or columns to the left of the cells that are referenced in the error message.
 It may be possible to get around the problem by editing the wrap template spreadsheet, placing the new rows below and the new columns to the right of the cells that cause the problem so that they retain their old cell references.
 This will ensure that the new version of the wrap template will work also with the old data.